MOEAFramework/MOEAFramework/docs/sensitivityAnalysis.md

     G --> I["SobolAnalysis<br>(requires saltelli method)"]
 ```

-This example can be found at [examples/org/moeaframework/examples/experiment/sensitivity.sh](/examples/org/moeaframework/examples/experiment/sensitivity.sh).
+The full script used in this example can be found at [sensitivity.sh](/examples/org/moeaframework/examples/experiment/sensitivity.sh).
+For more information about any of the commands being run, see the [Command Line Tools reference](commandLineTools.md).

 ## Parameter File